I’m a musician and composer.

 Previously named The Blessing, the band I share with Pete Judge, Jim Barr and Clive Deamer.

 GTB’s debut album All Is Yes won Album of the Year 2008 in the BBC Jazz Awards.
-Bugs In Amber was released in May 2009, and in March 2012 we released OCDC on Naim Records, followed by Lope And Antilope in January 2014.
+Bugs In Amber was released in May 2009, and in March 2012 we released OCDC, followed by Lope And Antilope in January 2014.
 October 2015 saw the release of our 5th record Astronautilus and, in 2018, we released Bristopia.
 In 2019 we celebrated our 20th birthday, and supplemented our anniversary gig with Rarer Teas, a compilation of gems that never made it onto an album.